ScepterCode/Academy-landing/replit.md

 ## Overview

-AI Automation Academy is a comprehensive educational platform for training professionals in AI automation skills.
-The project is a full-stack web application built as a landing page and course enrollment system, designed to market and sell AI automation bootcamps targeted at African professionals.
-The application features a modern, responsive design with course information, success stories, pricing, and enrollment functionality.
+AI Automation Academy is a comprehensive educational platform for training professionals in technology skills across multiple disciplines.
+The project is a full-stack web application built as a multi-page academy website featuring the complete academy ecosystem rather than focusing solely on a single bootcamp.
+The application showcases various technology programs including AI automation, data science, cloud engineering, product management, digital marketing, and cybersecurity.
+The site features a modern, clean design inspired by Google's design aesthetic with professional course information, academy values, leadership team, and comprehensive enrollment functionality.

 ## User Preferences